-The good news is the league will finally crown a new champion, its first since it’s inception back in 2011 as the London Lightning finally were knocked off after back-to-back championships, paving the way for a new team to earn a a title in the nine-team league.
+The good news is the league will finally crown a new champion, it’s first since it’s inception back in 2011.
+The London Lightning finally were knocked off after back-to-back championships, paving the way for a new team to earn a title in the nine-team league.

 He said he knows his position won’t be universally popular among the team owners.

-Also released were details of a private email exchange between Commissioner Paul Riley and rest of the team owners.
+Also released, were details of a private email exchange between Commissioner Paul Riley and the rest of the team owners.

 Here is Riley’s e-mail discussing the fallout: